Y0Coss/docs-fork/pages/network/load_balancer/create_faq/guide.en-gb.md

 #### Via the OVHcloud Control Panel

-In your Load Balancer service, navigate to the `Home`{.action}, and find the **Status** section, which lists the internal service name of your Load Balancer and its status.
+In your Load Balancer service dashboard, navigate to the `Home`{.action} tab, and find the **Status** section, which lists the internal service name of your Load Balancer and its status.

 ### How to add an Additional IP to the OVHcloud Load Balancer?